Hemanth2396/Coursera-getting-and-cleaning-data/README.md

 	5. Appropriately label the data set with descriptive variable names
 	6. Create a second, independent tidy data set with the average of each variable for each activity and each subject

-* tidydata.txt - Final data extracted after going through all the steps described above.
+* tidydata.txt - Final data extracted after going through all the steps described above